Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

 \subsubsection{Bi-material woven composite prediction results}

-Since BDP problems for bi-material woven composite consist of three inputs, prediction with Woven-GA will be even more expensive and not be considered.
+Since BDP problems for bi-material woven composite consist of three inputs, prediction with Woven-GA will be even more expensive and will not be considered.
 Table~\ref{tab:BDPa_bi} shows the prediction results for the BDPa problem, comparing our proposed model and the other two baseline models.
-Moreover, Figure~\ref{img:BDPa_pattern_predict} shows for different models what the predicted woven pattern looks like for a given in-plane modulus and material sequence.
-Based on the analysis results, we notice that: \begin{enumerate} \item Comparing to baseline models, PCNN significantly reduces the error rate of $E_1$ and $E_2$ from around 10\% to 3.6\%, and the error rate of $G_{12}$ also decreases to around 1.3\%.
-Thus PCNN outperforms the rest models. \item For the predicted pattern, we can find that PCNN gives the more closed prediction.
-Furthermore, we show a detailed quantitative explanation of why PCNN is superior to other models in Section~\ref{sec:NN_pred_GLCM}, using our proposed GLCM-based feature (in Section~\ref{sec:glcm_opt}). \end{enumerate}
+Figure~\ref{img:BDPa_pattern_predict} shows images of the predicted woven patterns for a given in-plane modulus and material sequence.
+Based on the analysis results, we notice that: \begin{enumerate} \item Compared to baseline models, PCNN significantly reduces the error rate of $E_1$ and $E_2$ predictions from around 10\% to 3.6\%, and the error rate of $G_{12}$ also decreases to around 1.3\%.
+Thus, PCNN outperforms the baseline models considered. \item For the predicted pattern, we can find that PCNN gives the closest prediction to the original weave pattern.
+Furthermore, we show a detailed quantitative explanation of why PCNN is superior to other models in Section~\ref{sec:NN_pred_GLCM} using our proposed GLCM-based feature (in Section~\ref{sec:glcm_opt}) analysis. \end{enumerate}

-Furthermore, we also evaluate the performance of different models for BDPb problems.
+We next evaluate the performance of different models for BDPb problems.
 Table~\ref{tab:BDPb_bi} shows the prediction result for the BDPb problem, comparing our proposed and baseline models.
-From the result, we observe that: compared to baseline models Woven-Decoder and Woven-GAN, our proposed PCNN could vastly reduce the prediction error, from above 10\% to around 5\%, for all three in-plane moduli.
+From these results, we observe that compared to baseline models, Woven-Decoder and Woven-GAN, our proposed PCNN could vastly reduce the prediction error from above 10\% to around 5\% for all three in-plane moduli.
 Consequently, we can conclude that for both BDPa and BDPb problems, our proposed PCNN can significantly improve the prediction accuracy for all three in-plane moduli.